Textualize/textual/docs/guide/styles.md

     </div>

-The following example creates two widgets which have a width of 30, a height of 6, and a border and padding of 1.
-The second widget has `box_sizing` set to `"content-box"`.
+The following example creates two widgets with a width of 30, a height of 6, and a border and padding of 1.
+The first widget has the default `box_sizing` (`"border-box"`).
+The second widget sets `box_sizing` to `"content-box"`.

 ```python title="box_sizing01.py" hl_lines="33"
 --8<-- "docs/examples/guide/styles/box_sizing01.py"